balllerz21/PriorityQueue/README.md

 inserted from the oldest to the most recent by a linked list.

 # Implementation
-This priority queue has constructors, destructors, an enqueue, a dequeue, size, and peek functions as well as operator overloads.
-It uses private methods that uses recursive methods for enqueue, dequeue, operator overloaders, and next functions.

 The Node Structure is as follows:

 Each node (NODE) contains: